 5. complete your sign-up process

-Transparency is important and ensures trust.
-In email marketing, this refers to your newsletter registration form, for example.
-Communicate clearly what your recipient is receiving and what they are giving their data for.
-And note that you may only mark the email address query as a mandatory field.
-All other information must not be mandatory for the user in order to make the newsletter registration effective.
+Transparency is important and creates trust.
+In email marketing, for example, this applies to your newsletter registration form.
+Communicate clearly what recipients receive and what the data is used for.
+And note that you may only mark the e-mail address query as a mandatory field.
+All other information must not be mandatory in order to make the newsletter subscription effective.

 Another tip for the subscription form: Point out that it is possible to unsubscribe from the newsletter at any time.
-It is also advisable to integrate a link to the privacy policy, which the customer must accept with a check mark.
+It is also advisable to include a link to the privacy policy, which must be accepted with a check mark.

 6. goodies are not free

 You can still motivate your customers to sign up for your newsletter with coupons or promotions.
-Only in the case of goodies or freebies, such as whitepapers, infographics, e-books, etc., which are combined with a newsletter subscription, you have to explain to your customers exactly what this exchange deal is.
-Since the prospect is paying with their data, you can't call the deal "free" and you have to make it clear that they are signing up for the newsletter.
+Only in the case of goodies or freebies, such as whitepapers, infographics, e-books, etc., which are combined with a newsletter subscription, you must explain to your customers exactly what this barter deal is.
+Since data is used to pay, you cannot call the deal "free" and must make it clear that the newsletter is being subscribed to.

 It remains to say...

-... that with the entry into force of GDPR the protection of personal data takes the highest position.
-If these requirements are implemented, you are well on your way to making your email marketing GDPR -compliant and avoiding horrendous fines.
-In our Whitepaper on the EU General Data Protection Regulation we have compiled all the important facts, you can simply download it.
+... that with the entry into force of GDPR , the protection of personal data takes the highest position.
+If these requirements are implemented, you are on an excellent path to making your email marketing GDPR-compliant and avoiding horrendous fines.